Image

 Susan Renoe

-Susan Renoe, Mizzou's associate vice chancellor for research development and strategic partnerships, is principal investigator on the $9 million NSF grant.
+Susan Renoe, Mizzou's associate vice chancellor for research development and strategic partnerships, is principal investigator on a $9 million NSF grant.
 Photo by Abbie Lankitus

 By Courtney Perrett